 The Training and Fitness aspects of your course will enable you to carry out fitness tests, plan a training programme and analyse the results.

-You will also examine the different systems of the body and establish their relationship with sports performance and consider how Sports Psychology and Nutrition play an important role in maximising performance.
+In Anatomy and Physiology you will also examine the different systems of the body and establish their relationship with sports performance and consider how Sports Psychology and Nutrition play an important role in maximising performance.

 You should be very aware that this is mostly a theory-based course and this should be considered before you make your final decision about whether this is the course for you.
-The course has no exams, which may be a positive aspect for you to consider, however the coursework demands can be quite intense so you’ll need to have good organisational skills.
+The course currently has no exams, which may be a positive aspect for you to consider, however the coursework demands can be quite intense so you’ll need to have very good organisational skills.
 This is not a soft option – so make sure you’re fully committed.

 In the future you could pursue a career in sports coaching, sports management, sports development, the leisure industry or the public services.
 You could go to university to study a foundation degree, HND or degree programme which focuses on a specialist area of work.